anibalcoral/OpenShift-Virtualization-GitOps/demo-scripts/README.md

 ## Demo Summaries

 Demo 1 — Manual Change Detection and Drift Correction
 - Demonstrates ArgoCD detecting manual changes to VM resources (e.g. setting `runStrategy: Halted`) and automatically restoring the Git-declared state.
+See the full walkthrough: [DEMO1-MANUAL-CHANGE.md](DEMO1-MANUAL-CHANGE.md)

 Demo 2 — VM Recovery from Data Loss
 - Demonstrates deleting a VM and its DataVolume to simulate data loss, then shows ArgoCD recreating the VM and storage from Git.
+See the full walkthrough: [DEMO2-VM-RECOVERY.md](DEMO2-VM-RECOVERY.md)

 Demo 3 — Adding New Development VM via Git Change
 - Demonstrates the Git workflow to add a new VM to the `OpenShift-Virtualization-GitOps-Apps` repo and how ArgoCD applies the change automatically.
+See the full walkthrough: [DEMO3-ADD-DEVELOPMENT-VM.md](DEMO3-ADD-DEVELOPMENT-VM.md)

 ## How the Scripts Work